ohirose/bcpd/README.md

-# Bayesian Coherent Point Drift / Bayesian Coherent Point Drift ++
+# Bayesian Coherent Point Drift (BCPD/BCPD++)

 This is an implementation of a non-rigid point matching algorithm, Bayesian coherent point drift (BCPD), with accelerations based on the Nystrom method and the KD tree search.
 BCPD combines non-rigid and rigid registration.
 Therefore,
 (1) BCPD solves non-rigid registration with robustness against target rotation and (2) BCPD solves rigid registration under an appropriate set of tuning parameters.
-The algorithm can further be accelerated using downsampling and deformation field interpolation.
+The algorithm can further be accelerated using downsampling and deformation vector interpolation.
 We call the acceleration scheme BCPD++.
 For more information, see [Hirose2020a](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8985307) (BCPD) and [Hirose2020b](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9290402) (BCPD++).